bosonprotocol/reference-frontend/README.md

 For instructions on how to get set up with these specific versions:
 * See the [OS X guide](docs/setup/osx.md) if you are on a Mac.
 * See the [Linux guide](docs/setup/linux.md) if you use a Linux distribution.

 ---
-### Configuration
-Prior to running the application, you must set up a `.env` file in the project's root directory with the following environment variables:
- - `REACT_APP_BACKEND_BASE_URL` - This is a URL for the reference backend.
- - `REACT_APP_FRONT_END_LOCALSTORAGE_VERSION` - This is the version of the local storage buster (can be defaulted to "1.0").
- - `GENERATE_SOURCEMAP` - This is a boolean and can be defaulted to false.

----
 ### Build